K-Means clustering with Mall Customer Segmentation Data

 The Clustering Explained

-Clustering algorithms try to find natural clusters in data, the various aspects of how the algorithms to cluster data can be tuned and modified.
+Clustering algorithms try to find natural clusters in data, and you can tune and modify various aspects of how these algorithms cluster data.
 Clustering is based on the principle that items within the same cluster must be similar to each other.
-The data is grouped in such a way that related elements are close to each other.
+The data groups related elements close to each other.

 Unsupervised clustering | K-Means